mP1/youtube-channels/README.md

 - [BBC Reel](https://www.youtube.com/c/BBCReel) A different view of the world, past, present & future.
 - [Deutsch World Documentary](https://www.youtube.com/c/DWDocumentary) Current Affairs
 - [DW Euromaxx](https://www.youtube.com/@dweuromaxx) Europe Explained: Everything you've ever wanted to know about Europe - from traditions and habits to culture shocks and record breakers.
+- [Geo politics](https://www.youtube.com/@ednerd4275) In this video, we'll dive into the effects of Brexit on Europe and the UK four years after the historic decision.
+We'll explore the economic, social, and political changes that have unfolded since the UK left the EU.
 - [Great Big Story](https://www.youtube.com/@GreatBigStory) News thats mostly fun not violence, sad or depressing.
 - [Professor James Ker Lindsay](https://www.youtube.com/@JamesKerLindsay) International conflicts, disputes, relations and origins
 - [Tomas Pueyo](https://www.youtube.com/@tomas_pueyo) Unravel how the world works today to navigate the world of tomorrow
 - [WELT](https://www.youtube.com/@WELTDocumentary/) Documentaries about various contemporary news items from Germany

 ## Electronics